Generic Name: norethindrone acetate, ethinyl estradiol, ferrous fumarate

-- Store at 20º to 25ºC (68ºF to 77º F); excursions permitted from 15ºC to 30ºC (59ºF to 86º F) [see USP Controlled Room Temperature].
+Store at 25º C (77º F); excursions permitted to 15 - 30º C (59 - 86º F) [see USP Controlled Room Temperature].

 17 PATIENT COUNSELING INFORMATION

-- COCs may reduce breast milk production; this is less likely to occur if breastfeeding is well established [see Use in Specific Populations (8.3)].
+- Counsel patients who are breastfeeding or who desire to breastfeed that COCs may reduce breast milk production.
+This is less likely to occur if breastfeeding is well established.

-|Do not use Loestrin 24 FE if you smoke cigarettes and are over 35 years old.
-Smoking increases your risk of serious cardiovascular side effects from hormonal birth control pills, including death from heart attack, blood clots or stroke.
+|Do not use Lo Loestrin Fe if you smoke cigarettes and are over 35 years old.
+Smoking increases your risk of serious cardiovascular side effects (heart and blood vessel problems) from birth control pills, including death from heart attack, blood clots or stroke.
 This risk increases with age and the number of cigarettes you smoke.|

-What is Loestrin 24 FE?
+What is Lo Loestrin Fe?

 Your chance of getting pregnant depends on how well you follow the directions for taking your birth control pills.
 The better you follow the directions, the less chance you have of getting pregnant.